-The following table depicts our gross customer gains, gross customer losses and net customer attrition from fiscal year 2009 to fiscal year 2013.
+The following table depicts our gross customer gains, gross customer losses and net customer attrition from fiscal year 2010 to fiscal year 2014.
 Net customer attrition is the difference between gross customer losses and customers added through marketing efforts.
 Customers added through acquisitions are not included in the calculation of gross customer gains.
 However, additional customers that are obtained through marketing efforts at newly acquired businesses are included in these calculations.
 Customer attrition percentage calculations include customers added through acquisitions in the denominators of the calculations on a weighted average basis.
 Starting October 1, 2010, we have included propane customers in this calculation as several of our acquisitions since such date have included propane operations.

-Fiscal Year Ended September 30, 2013 2012 2011 2010 (a) 2009 (a) Gross customer gains 14.8% 13.4% 13.2% 11.6% 13.5% Gross customer losses 18.1% 18.3% 16.7% 16.6% 21.1% Net attrition (3.3%) (4.9%) (3.5%) (5.0%) (7.6%)(b)
+Fiscal Year Ended September 30, 2014 2013 2012 2011 2010 (a) Gross customer gains 16.0% 14.8% 13.4% 13.2% 11.6% Gross customer losses 16.9% 18.1% 18.3% 16.7% 16.6% Net attrition (0.9 %) (3.3%) (4.9%) (3.5%) (5.0%)